 When most people think of addictions, they picture a chemical dependency on alcohol or drugs, one which robs the user of all self-control and leads to a life of ruin.
 We don’t usually consider kleptomania (compulsive shoplifting) or ludomania (compulsive gambling) as a physical addictions because no drugs are involved.
+How can a person become addicted to gambling?
 However, new studies show that the brain rewires neural circuits in drug addicts and compulsive gamblers in similar ways.

 A Hardwired Rewards System